 Cypress custom commands are also great to use within your own code base.
 It’s a good way of extracting code that we need more than once.
 The following code example shows how we can mock the response of the Cognito identity provider by AWS to simulate a successful login request.

 The ecosystem also includes the Cypress.io dashboard service.
 This service offers various features regarding recording, inspecting and analysing your tests’ results.
 It is the only paid component of Cypress.io but also offers a free tier for small projects with limited builds per month.
 Unfortunately one needs to use the dashboard service when it comes to running tests in parallel.
 This limitation applies because Cypress learns about the execution time and behaviour of your test specifications and persists them on the server side.
 It collects this data to ensure an even parallelisation over multiple workers.
 Interestingly there is an alternative project called “Sorry Cypress” which follows the mission of providing an unpaid alternative to the official dashboard service.
 “Sorry Cypress” is open source and can be operated on your own.
-Which one is cheaper?
-This depends on how cheaply you are able to operate “Sorry Cypress” yourself.
+Meanwhile this project is also financed via a paid cloud service that you can use.

 Cypress undoubtedly solves many annoying problems of web-based interface testing and lets developers get to the heart of the matter.
 In many digital product development teams, UI and E2E testing is not yet given sufficient priority.
 Automated testing of UIs, while theoretically seen as promising, is often perceived as complex, time-consuming, and not robust enough to invest into.
 Cypress is on the right way to level up the reputation of UI testing.
 This leads to a growth of awareness and enables many teams to benefit greatly.